-The idea of the terrace reconstruction and opening came from the expert team of the Arcona Capital international company which has been a partner of the Czech Philharmonic since 2018.
+The idea for the terrace reconstruction and opening came from an expert team at the Arcona Capital international company which has been a partner of the Czech Philharmonic since 2018.
 It only took one visit.
 "When I first stood on the terrace, it literally took my breath away," company director Guy Barker recalls.

 If Rudolfinum manages to secure the necessary funding, the terrace will be subject to significant structural modifications.
 In addition to levelling the uneven paving, the floor surfaces will receive certain renovations (a new steel structure with granite slabs will replace the substandard concrete tiles) and modern safety features will be installed.
 For example, the railings at the edge of the terrace will be fitted with glass barriers approximately one meter high.

-The plan also includes the necessary provision of water and electricity supply, revision of the sewerage system or suitable lighting installation.
+The plan also includes the necessary provision of a water and electricity supply, revision of the sewerage system and suitable lighting installation.
 The planners have not forgotten the location of the beehives whose home has been located on the roof since 2016 and that regularly produce the renowned "fine-tuned honey".
-An important part of the revitalisation of the terrace will be the provision of comfortable, disabled access for visitors from the building ground floor through a new elevator.
+An important part of the revitalization of the terrace will be the provision of easy disabled access for visitors from the building ground floor through a new elevator.

-All this should make the terrace an attractive, representative and multi-purpose space for public use, intimate cultural events or private corporate events.
-It is especially the early evenings and sunsets that take visitors’ breaths.
-However, the parts of the day have to wait for their audience.
-"It's an exciting project, but we are approaching it with extreme responsibility," says Guy Barker, a great lover of classical music and frequent visitor to philharmonic concerts, with humility.
+All this should make the terrace an attractive, inclusive and multi-purpose space for public use, intimate cultural events or private corporate events.
+It is early evenings and sunsets in particular that take visitors’ breath away.
+The magical parts of the day await their audience.
+"It's an exciting project, but we are approaching it with extreme responsibility," Guy Barker, a great lover of classical music and frequent visitor to Philharmonic concerts, concludes with humility.

 The restoration of the roof of the national cultural monument is a task that many companies and individuals are helping the Czech Philharmonic with.
 If you would like to get involved, see more information here.